 How to Fix a Headlight

-If a headlight goes out, it’s important to fix it as soon as possible.
+If a headlight goes out, fixing it as soon as possible is important.
 Driving without a headlight is illegal in most states.
 Here’s how to fix a headlight:

 1. Find the fuse box in your car and locate the fuse for the headlights.